nervosnetwork/docs/docs/tutorials/step6.md

 __Line 16__ - This creates a new private key using the Secp256k1 algorithm

-__Line 17__ - This creates a signature by having the private key sign the data from the hash function using the ecdsa algorithm.
+__Line 17__ - This creates a signature by having the private key sign the data from the hash function using the ECDSA algorithm.
 It then serializes it to binary.

 __Line 18__ - This converts the signature binary to hex format.